Creating a route home to every New Providence neighborhood

-However last year an effort began to create a district travel plan.
+Then, we created our first district travel plan. for 2016-2018 and again for 2019-2021.
 Among other items, this included mapping out “routes of travel” for all residences’ to district schools.
-By looking at everyone’s approach – which busy streets they crossed and how – something unusual was discovered!
+By looking at everyone’s approach – which busy streets they crossed and how – we discovered something unusual!

 Neighborhood Can’t Reach Their Crossing Guard!

 Frequent survey participants, the Greenwood/Fellsway Walking School Bus families had previously documented many concerns.
 In the image above, you can see that they don’t actually have “safe” routes of travel to Salt Brook (SB) school.
 [SB located upper right corner] What the routes of travel maps made obvious was that they had a very safe route to the Central Avenue school, a school they no longer attended!
 The short green sidewalk along Central stops at the old school grounds, but it does not reach a cross walk.
 Even though the neighborhood has a crossing guard at Maple and Central, students can’t get there!
 Sidewalk access was never updated when the borough went from four elementary schools down to two!

 Long, Winding Route to Allen W. Roberts (AWR)